Noah is currently the COO at Palo Alto Software, makers of the online business plan app LivePlan.

 Lean Planning works even if you’re already up and running.
 It helps you continually refine and tweak your strategy while measuring your progress toward your goals.
 After all, planning is about making better management decisions, not about producing a thick document that sits in a drawer.

-Step 1: Create a Lean Plan
+Step 1: Create a one-page plan

-What to include in your Lean Plan
+What to include in your one-page plan

 - Strategy: What you’re going to do